juxor/afaq/markdown/append133.md

 to survive.

 [‹ 2 What do "anarcho"-capitalists mean by "freedom"?](append132.md "Go to
-previous page" ) [up](append13.md "Go to parent page" ) [4 What is the
-right-libertarian position on private property? ›](append134.md "Go to next page" )
+previous page") [up](append13.md "Go to parent page") [4 What is the right- libertarian position on private property? ›](append134.md "Go to next page")